- Developers

 Many tasks are just too complicated for humans to do perfectly.
 Even without boredom or emotional distractions, sometimes there are just too many factors for our mushy brains to take into account.

 This is the case with healthcare.
 While doctors do an amazing job, in the US one in 5 diagnoses are flawed and 1.5 million medication mistakes are made every year.
-This is no surprise, as it would take 160 hours per week to keep up with all new medical papers, but 81 percent of physicians spend 5 hours or less per month reading them.
+This is no surprise, as the volume of medical knowledge is reported to double every 73 days.
+Health professionals simply lack time to keep up with new medical papers.
 Something has to help bridge that gap.

 IBM‘s Watson is quickly becoming one of the best doctors in the world.
 It can analyze and remember every detail of every medical paper ever written, and keep up with new ones in real-time.
 It can then use this vast depth of knowledge to recommend treatments as well as the best doctors, and often finds things the doctors miss.